Shocked by Prime Minister Modis' silence on the murder of Danish Siddiqui: Sanjay Singh | ExBulletin

 Siddiqui was killed while covering clashes between Afghan troops and the Taliban in the Spin Boldak district of Kandahar City.
 He was injured Thursday evening while accompanying Afghan soldiers and succumbed to his injuries on Friday.

-“I express the deep sense of shock and strongly condemn this silence on the martyrdom of an Indian journalist who died as he faced terrorism from the Taliban forces,” Singh said, addressing reporters here.
+“I express a deep sense of shock and strongly condemn this silence on the martyrdom of an Indian journalist who died as he faced the terrorism of the Taliban forces,” Singh said, addressing reporters here.

 While paying tribute to Siddiqui, Singh said we should salute this courageous young journalist who sacrificed his life trying to tell the world the truth about the Taliban aggressors.

-He alleged that the “state sponsored” violence in the panchayat elections confirmed “our worst fears” about the “total disruption” of law and order in Uttar Pradesh.
+He alleged that the state-sponsored violence in the panchayat elections confirmed our worst fears about the total collapse of law and order in Uttar Pradesh.

-The BJP came to power on the slogan of restoring law and order to the state, but instead, Uttar Pradesh is currently in the grip of a total raj of Gunda, ” did he declare.
+The BJP came to power on the slogan of restoring law and order to the state, but instead, Uttar Pradesh is currently in the throes of total gunda raj, ”he said. declared.

+Regarding the possibility of a major alliance of opposition parties in the upcoming UP legislative elections, the AAP leader said: “It is totally premature to talk about such a decision.

-He said his party’s ongoing campaign to register 20,000 members in every electoral district in the state “is progressing well and we hope to achieve our goal within the time limit.”
+He said his party’s ongoing campaign to enroll 20,000 members in each state assembly constituency “is progressing well and we hope to achieve our goal within the time frame set.”
+PTI COR SAB AQS AQS

 Sources